jed709/jed709.github.io/index.md

 prior(normal(8, 4), coef = 'suppOJ:dose2')
 ```

 But you would only want to do that if you had good reason to do so.
-We won't do that today.
+We don't, so we won't do that today.

 Another thing we won't get into is addressing the priors for sigma.
 By default, `brms` uses a half-Cauchy prior, which is a Cauchy distribution truncated at zero.
 Sigma cannot be negative, so this is good.
-Half-Cauchy priors are uninformative and are recommended for sigma (e.g., Gelman, 2006).
+Half-Cauchy priors are uninformative and are often recommended for sigma.
 We don't have any principled reason to mess with this prior in this tutorial, so we'll leave it as is.

 Now that we've gone over all of that, let's fit a new model, minus the intercept and inclusive of our principled priors on the model slopes.
 Here's how we could do that: